labanskoller/hackeriet_blog/_posts/2017-02-27-eating-a-rsa-buffet.md

 ##### Wiener attack to solve key 3

-Key 3 had a really big e, that was a good hint that we could use the wiener attack.
+Key 3 had a really big e, this was a good hint that we could use the wiener attack.

-RSA isn't an algorithm that's very well suited to run on very constrained systems.
+RSA isn't an algorithm very well suited to run on constrained systems.
-This has lead people to try to speed it up, and one thing that they tried was to have a small d and a large e.
-Michael J. Wiener was the man who developed this attack.
+This has led people to try to speed it up, and one thing that they tried was to have a small d and a large e.
+Michael J. Wiener was the man who developed an attack against that.

 The implementation that we used was this one: